-The Equipment segment designs, manufactures and markets magnetic media processing systems to the hard disk drive industry and offers leading-edge, high-productivity etch systems to the semiconductor industry.
-Additionally, Intevac's 200 Lean® platform may be suitable for certain non-magnetic thin-film applications such as optical coatings, photovoltaic and wear-resistant coating although to date Intevac has not received revenue from such applications.
-Historically, the majority of Intevac's revenue has been derived from the Equipment segment and Intevac expects that the majority of its revenues for at least the next several years will continue to be derived from the Equipment segment.
+The Equipment segment designs, manufactures and markets manufacturing equipment and solutions to the hard disk drive industry and offers highly efficient technology solutions to the photovoltaic industry and advanced etch systems to the semiconductor industry.
+In 2009, the Equipment segment began offering high-efficiency, low-cost thin film solar cell manufacturing equipment to photovoltaic cell manufactures.
+Historically, the majority of Intevac's revenue has been derived from the Equipment segment and Intevac expects that the majority of its revenues for at least the next several years will continue to be derived from the Equipment.